hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_codecs.md

 [17:17:08](#nfnAQqs0BlsYI-xNLhMVjWKDG9W0NNr-_lZ3X0EGDEw) <hiiamboris (NOT THIS ONE)>:
 > `<? ?>` are so called processing information, they are used for ... hm ... processing.

-Just a bit vague Ì†ΩÌ∏É
+Just a bit vague üòÉ

 [17:19:23](#eCjlxmesZWg3wyPmpuAIZHZCUwsLO0UaZ5Tdm-VlVe8) <rebolek (Boleslav B≈ôezovsk√Ω)>:
 If you think it‚Äôs vague, here‚Äôs the definition: